The production, penned by myself will be held at the South Birmingham College, For further information you'll find me on

 Added by Kieron Punch on February 28, 2016 at 4:30pm — No Comments

 Pete Hamill, a prolific writer residing in New York City, was born and raised by parents who had emigrated from Belfast, Ireland.
-Writing about his first trip to Ireland – a journey not taken till he was a grown man -- he talks about boarding…Continue
+Writing about his first trip to Ireland – a journey not taken till he was a grown man -- he talks about boarding the plane as “a newspaperman, trained by vigorous masters to…Continue

 Added by The Wild Geese on February 27, 2016 at 10:30am — No Comments

 Unfortunately Thomas’ new employer, like so many of chiefs in the region, was dishonorable and motivated by greed and little else.
 Still, as had been the case with The Begum, Thomas was an honorable man in a dishonorable world.
-He…Continue
+He served his new employer well, refusing several chances to…Continue

 The Lark is a magazine for children containing stories, poems, artworks, riddles plays and more!

-It is an independent ad-free publication with a strong focus on engaging young…Continue
+It is an independent ad-free publication with a strong focus on engaging young readers with characters and content they will come to know…Continue

 Added by Anna O'Faolan on February 25, 2016 at 12:30am — No Comments